keiryan/save-the-forests/README.md

-A landing page for saving the trees!
+A mock landing page for a company devoted to saving trees!

 👨‍💻 Live demo here: https://save-the-forests.vercel.app/